Choosing a Raised Bed

 How many raised beds should you have?
 If your space or time is very limited, you might want to start out with just one.
 If you're trying to produce lots of your own fresh vegetables, you will probably need at least three or four beds.
-Use the Design Your Own Garden tool to select and place the crops you want to have in each bed.
+Use our kitchen garden planner tool to select and place the crops you want to have in each bed.
 This will help you determine how many total beds you'll need to accommodate everything you want to grow.

 For more information, see our complete lineup of raised beds and raised bed kits.